Envisioning an Inclusive Legal System

 Anurag Bhaskar is an Assistant Professor at the Jindal Global Law School, Sonipat.
 He is also an affiliate faculty at the Harvard Law School Center on the Legal Profession, USA.
 He is recipient of Indian Equality Law Fellowship at Melbourne Law School, Australia, and the Bluestone Rising Scholar Award 2021, Brandeis University, USA.
 Anurag completed his LLM from Harvard Law School and his BA LLB from Dr. Ram Manohar Lohiya National Law University (RMLNLU), Lucknow.
 He has also clerked for an year with Justice DY Chandrachud (Judge, Supreme Court of India).
 Read about his journey here.

-Avinash Mathews is an advocate at the Supreme Court, working in the Chambers of Adv.
-Ninad Laud, previously having worked at Shardul Amarchand Mangaldas & Co, Delhi.
+Avinash Mathews is an advocate at the Supreme Court, working in the Chambers of Senior Advocate Krishnan Venugopal, previously having worked at Shardul Amarchand Mangaldas & Co, Delhi and at the Chambers of Ninad Laud.
 A gold medallist at the Jindal Global Law School and an Economics Graduate from St. Stephen's College, Delhi, he has also interned at the Chambers of Justice UU Lalit (Judge, Supreme Court of India).
 While in law school he assisted with the preparation of arguments for the Money Bill aspect of the KS Puttuswamy v.
 Union of India (II) (Aadhaar) case.
 Avinash was a business analyst at a multinational consulting firm, before deciding to pursue a career in law in the hopes of creating lasting social change.